nf-core/website/markdown/about.md

 - Rob Syme (Seqera Labs)
 - Simon Pearce (Cancer Research UK Manchester Institute)
 - Sofia Stamoul (Karolinska Institute & Karolinska University Hospital)

+We thank all the institutions and companies of the maintainers team for their support of nf-core.

 ## Outreach team {#outreach}